Skip to main content

 3

-Year 3-5: Senior Advisor / Branch Manager ($120K-$300K+)Established practice with recurring revenue from client book.
+Year 3-5: Senior Advisor / Branch Manager ($120K-$300K+)Established practice with recurring revenue.
 Option to manage a branch or team of advisors.
 Consider opening your own veteran-focused financial planning firm.

 4